avannus/CircuitSimDocker/README.md

 # CircuitSimDocker

-A Dockerfile (and supporting files) to build a docker image for CircuitSim.
+A Dockerfile (and supporting files) to build a Docker image for CircuitSim.

-Tested on AMD64 linux and ARM64 MacOS (base M1).
+Tested on Linux (x86_64/AMD64) and an M1 MacBook Air (ARM64).

 ## Usage